• Why Firstup

 Share

-Key Takeaways
+Key Insights

 What is digital transformation?

 But regardless of an organization’s needs, technology changes alone will never result in a successful digital transformation.
 According to The Enterprisers Project, digital transformation calls for “a cultural change that requires organizations to continually challenge the status quo, experiment often, and get comfortable with failure.”
 This is why we at Firstup frequently say that digital transformation requires people transformation.
-Gartner also appears to support this perspective, naming people centricity one of three key areas of strategic technology trends for 2024.
+Gartner also appears to support this perspective, naming people centricity one of three key areas of strategic technology trends.

 Not only do your employees have to adopt new digital technologies and processes, but they need to do so readily and enthusiastically.
 That means change leaders need to overcome worker fears of becoming less relevant or losing their jobs and address the general change fatigue that can be inherent in many organizations.
 Today’s successful digital transformations rely just as much on the emotional intelligence of leadership as they do on choosing the right digital tools.